 State Citation First enacted Most recent change Who gets immunity?
-9 Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation 34-20A- 109 -113 Seeker for others Evidence obtained as result of person seeking medical assistance for another Person seeking medical assistance remains on the scene and cooperates with medical assistance and LE Seeker for self: Person experiences OD and in need of medical assistance Contacts LE or EMS and reports need for medical assistance due to OD Evidence obtained as result of OD and the need for medical assistance Note: Individuals may only receive immunity one time.
-257 TN Tenn.
-Code Ann. § 63-1-156 July 1, 2015 Seeker for self Seeker for others Person experiencing OD Seeker: - Any person who, in good faith, seeks medical assistance for a person experiencing, or believed to be experiencing, OD OR person experiencing OD who in good faith seeks medical assistance for himself/herself 261 - Evidence resulted from seeking such medical assistance Person experiencing OD: Arrest, charge, and prosecution (any amount consistent w/ simple possession) 263 Arrest, charge, and prosecution 264 ✓ 265 Protective orders or restraining orders Casual exchange of CS 266 Various parapherna lia crimes267 268
+Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation Laws § 34- 20A-113 Person seeking medical assistance remains on the scene and cooperates with medical assistance and LE Seeker for self: Person experiences OD and in need of reison experiences OD and inneed of medical assistance Contacts LE or EMS and reports need for medical assistance due to OD Evidence obtained as result of OD and the need for medical assistance Note: Individuals may only receive immunity one time.
+TN Tenn.
+Code Ann. § 63-1-156 July 1, 2015 July 1, 2023 Seeker for self Seeker for others Person experiencing OD Seeker: - Any person who, in good faith, seeks medical assistance for a person experiencing, or believed to be experiencing, OD OR person experiencing OD who in good faith seeks medical assistance for himself/herself - Evidence resulted from seeking such medical assistance Person experiencing OD: - Subject of a request for medical assistance - Evidence resulted from seeking such medical assistance - Evidence resulted from seeking such medical assistance Arrest, charge, and prosecution (any amount consistent w/ simple possession) 276 Arrest, charge, and prosecution ✓ 278 Protective orders or restraining orders Casual exchange of CS Various paraphernalia crimes 281